-Ahmed M Musa is an independent research consultant and frequent RVI collaborator.
+Ahmed M Musa is an independent research consultant.
 He previously worked as a senior researcher at the Peace Research Institute Oslo (PRIO).
+He is a frequent RVI collaborator.
 He is the report's lead author.

 Abdirahman Edle is a doctoral researcher at the Institute for Development Studies, University of Nairobi, Kenya.
 He led the fieldwork in Nairobi, Kenya.

 Abdirahman Ahmed is a doctoral researcher at Ruhr University Bochum, Germany.
 He led the fieldwork in Jigjiga and Tog'wajaale.

 Peter Chonka is a lecturer at King's College London.
 He reviewed the research design and reporting.

-Hannah Stogdon and Magnus Taylor from the RVI commented on different versions of this study.
+Thanks to Hannah Stogdon and Magnus Taylor from the RVI for comments on different versions of this study.
+Thanks to the research participants for their time.